A COMPREHENSIVE STUDY ON CHILD REMOVAL IN NATIVE COMMUNITIES

-The National Native American Boarding School Healing Coalition, First Nations Repatriation Institute, and the University of Minnesota are pleased to announce the launch of our study: Child Removal in Native Communities.
-This is an anonymous survey about American Indian and Alaskan Native experiences and impacts of child removal to #BreakTheSilence and #BeginTheHealing.
+The National Native American Boarding School Healing Coalition, First Nations Repatriation Institute, and the University of Minnesota are conducting an anonymous survey to learn more about American Indian and Alaskan Native experiences and impacts of child removal related to the United States’ federal Indian boarding school policy.

-The trauma of family and community separation as well as the violently assimilative strategies of boarding schools and adoption affected these children, their families, and their communities so deeply that the effects of trauma can be seen intergenerationally.
+The trauma of family and community separation as well as the violently assimilative strategies of boarding schools and adoption affected hundreds of thousands of children, their families, and their communities so deeply that the effects of trauma can be seen intergenerationally.

 - The correlation between Indian boarding schools, adoption, and foster care in later generations,